 Easy Grilled Pineapple Recipe

-Don’t let bad weather (or cold weather) stop you from making Grilled Pineapple for dessert!
+Don’t let bad weather (or cold weather) stop you from making Grilled Pineapple recipe for dessert!
 If grilling outside isn’t an option, just grab a grill pan and you’ll be good to go.

 From start to finish, this grilled pineapple recipe takes just about 15 minutes, and you can make as much or as little as you need.
 Make it ahead for parties and warm it up right before serving.
 It’s honestly the most perfect dessert ever!

-Well, a ripe pineapple, for starters.
+A ripe pineapple, for starters.
 Then just a few more simple ingredients and you’re on your way to the most deliciously sweet, caramelized pineapple dessert!

 - Fresh Pineapple: Definitely try and grab a fresh, whole pineapple for this recipe.
-Yes, you can use an already peeled and cored pineapple, but fresh is better.
+Yes, you can use an already peeled and cored pineapple, or even canned pineapple, but fresh is better.
 The pineapple that’s already cut up for you will be fine, but typically those are going to be softer so they might get mushy on the grill instead of soft and caramelized like a fresh cut pineapple will.

 - Butter: 4 tablespoons of salted butter for the sauce.